Subeta: Paving the way for microtransactions

 Entire fan sites like style-file popped up to catalog these lewks and having the most recent fashion became a major part of the game for some players.
 It was still important to make sure that users who couldn’t spend money had access to these sets, so they could buy CSC from other users for sP and then buy the sets themselves.

 On Subeta today, the most common thing to spend cash on is the “Custom Clothing” system, which allows players to upload their own items to be used in the dress up wardrobe feature.
-Those items get put into the users shop, where they can choose the price they sell it for in CSC and make a sick (on site) profit, which they can then in turn use to buy other items from users.
-We investigated doing payouts to creators but the small amounts coupled with the wild market we saw happening at Second Life gave us pause, not to mention it was technically difficult when the custom wearable system launched.
+Those items get put into the users shop, where they can choose the price they sell it for in CSC and make a sick (on site) profit if they want.

 Players who started making custom clothing on Subeta have gone on to become indie game creators and actual fashion designers.
-It gives creators an outlet for creativity and creates community around their creations that didn’t exist at that time on the internet.
-Some of the longest running forums are centered around specific artists and trying to collect their early artwork in the game.
+It gives creators an outlet for creativity and passions (like an entire 80 piece set of Lord of the Rings… inspired… items) and creating community around their creations that didn’t exist at that time on the internet.

-This is part of a series on building Subeta, one of the earliest and largest virtual pet sites on the internet.
-The next post will be on building a community centered around free expression (not free speech!!) compared to Neopets where you could get banned for saying “gay” even referring to yourself, writing one of the earliest community codes of conduct, how to deal with an aging playerbase, and gracefully (I hope) handling the death of popular and loved players in a tight knit community.
+This is part of a series on building Subeta, one of the earliest and largest pet sites on the internet.
+The next post will be on building a community centered around free speech, especially compared to Neopets where you could get banned for saying “gay” even referring to yourself, and free expression, and how to deal with an aging playerbase, and gracefully (I hope) handling the death of popular and loved players in a tight knit community.